roboticslab-uc3m/teo-developer-manual/README.md

 # teo-software-manual

 Welcome to the tentative entry point for TEO software.
+Here we will speak about:
+1. TEO humanoid robot software intended for use on any PC
+2. TEO humanoid robot firmware intended for use inside the robot
+3. TEO humanoid robot demonstration software
+4. TEO humanoid robot research software
+5. TEO humanoid robot additional documentation

+## 1. TEO humanoid robot source code intended for use on any PC (teo-main)

-The main TEO software repository is called [teo-main](https://github.com/roboticslab-uc3m/teo-main).
+The main TEO software repository intended for installing on any PC is called [teo-main](https://github.com/roboticslab-uc3m/teo-main).
 It pulls contents from the following repositories:

 - [teo-software-manual](https://github.com/roboticslab-uc3m/teo-software-manual): This TEO software manual.
 - [teo-hardware-manual](https://github.com/roboticslab-uc3m/teo-hardware-manual): The TEO hardware manual.